UChicago Medicine Comprehensive Cancer Center

 Our interventional pulmonology and advanced bronchoscopy specialists, pictured here, are part of our greater team of experts who focus on diagnosing lung cancer.
 From left to right: Ajay Wagh, MD; Kathy Conner, BSN; Kyle Hogarth, MD; and Septimiu Murgu, MD.

-Determining the specific type of lung cancer — and its stage — helps the care team plan the most effective treatment approach.
-Our lung cancer specialists use a variety of tools and techniques to diagnose lung cancer, including:
+Determining your specific type of lung cancer and its stage helps the lung cancer specialists at the University of Chicago Medicine plan the most effective treatment approach.
+Our team uses a variety of tools and techniques to diagnose lung cancer and personalize treatment for you:

 Sampling and Evaluating Lung Nodules and Masses: Expert Q&A